hsuonsivu/hsupublic/3d-models/README.md

 **cablerollernoname72adapter.stl is adapter for random filament roll we have plenty of.

+**cablerollersunlurefilladapter.stl is adapter for Sunlu refill adapter.

+**cablerolleresuncardboardadapter.stl is adapter for sunlu recycled cardboard adapter

+**cablerolleradapters.stl prints all adapters

 cablerollernonamecarryhandlebar.stl is handle bar for carry handle.

 cablerollercarryhandle.stl is the carry handle body